It’s a beautiful day to talk about the many potential health benefits of anise.

 Anise oil helps keep blood pressure in check.

-It reduces the amount of pressure on the heart.
+It reduces the pressure on the heart.

 The oil can improve blood flow and keep the heart healthy and balanced because it is detoxifying.